 Study: 86% of Hospital Errors Go Unreported

-Posted by Howard Janet on Jan 11, 2012 in Medical Malpractice
+Posted by Howard Janet on January 11, 2012 in Medical Malpractice Blog Posts

 A just-released study by the U.S. Department of Health and Human Services concludes that 86% of all hospital bedside mistakes go unreported.
 This is a stunning finding that should have all Americans screaming for national patient safety reform.

 As someone who might someday have to go to a hospital, or have a loved one go to a hospital (isn’t this most of us?), I’m angry that hospital safety is even an issue.
 Why is there no national movement to demand accountability from healthcare?
 Where is my doctor on this?
 Where is yours?

 The healthcare industry has a dismal track record of responding to searing evidence that patient safety is a problem.
 Ten years ago the National Academy of Sciences issued a landmark report (PDF) on patient safety that put the preventable death toll in hospitals at 98,000 annually.